goacs2python/GOACS2-Project-1/README.md

      - The last function should be named with your first name and last initial.
      - For example, if your name is Ada Lovelace, your function name should be `adaLStrategy()`.
 - Name each of your functions as detailed on the assignment page.

+- In the groupstrategies.py file, write at least 1 function.
+     - You only have to submit the functions that you write as the "driver" in pair programming.
+     - Between you and your partner/group members, you should have a total of 3 strategies submitted.
+     - The functions should be named with the team name that you decided on together, then number your strategies 1-3.
+     - For example, if your team name is Red Wings, your function names should be `redWingsStrategy1()`,  `redWingsStrategy2()`, and `redWingsStrategy3()`.
+     - You and your partners' function names should be different!
 - When you are finished, be sure to sync (commit and push) your code to GitHub

 ---